 Mediation-a process where the conflicting parties themselves agree on a mutually acceptable resolution with minimal intervention by a third person-seems more appropriate than arbitration to abolition principles of empowerment.
 In the latter, disputants give a neutral party legal authority to render a binding decision, after a full, fair private hearing.
-However, both processes are far superior to the present criminal (in)justice systems in which the adversarial court model promotes conflict rather than settling it, creates injustice by ignoring the social discover that there is no "typical" rapist but that he is less likely to be a "deviant sexual psychopath" than a married businessman, a street-wise teenager or a fraternity brother.
+However, both processes are far superior to the present criminal (in)justice systems in which the adversarial court model promotes conflict rather than settling it, creates injustice by ignoring the social context of behavior and allows manipulation and social control of the majority by the powerful minority.
+He are conflicted in the confliction of the majority by the powerful minority.